 ~ Chapter One ~

 George smiled softly from the shadows in front of Grimmauld Place as Fred slipped out the front door and grinned mischievously in his direction.
-George felt the flutter in his stomach as the sly glint in his twin's eyes focused on him.
-He hoped the novelty of their new relationship never stopped speeding his heart and softening his grin.
+George felt a flutter in his stomach as the sly glint in his twin's eyes focused on him.
+Their relationship was still new enough that something so small could make his heart speed up and a soft, dopey grin appear on his face.

 "Well brother..."
 Fred started towards him.